 For instance, one of the current “hot” issues is a new gate latch at Carr Park.
 This is a safety issue, as once the little ones get past that gate, they only have a sidewalk between themselves and the street.
 Once you register at SeeClickFix, you can add an issue and “vote” on current ones.
 City officials can see where the greatest need or interest is and act accordingly.

 This past spring and summer we’ve seen tremendous community involvement.
 Grace Church’s GreenUp CleanUp is the most outstanding example.
 There have been CleanUps sponsored by individuals, scout groups, and community groups.
 This has really empowered the people most affected by the state of our parks: children.
-Patch has covered a girl scout troop, a kindergartener, and a civic-minded elementary school student, all working hard to better the community.
+Patch has covered a , a , and a , all working hard to better the community.